hiesabx/reservoirflow/README.md

 If you are a developer or want to be one, you need additionally to:

 - [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository in your machine and start learning about the source-code.
-- [Submit a pull request to the project owner](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to add features or solve bugs under [issues](https://github.com/zakgrin/openresim/issues).
+- [Contribute](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) by creating a [Pull Request](https://github.com/zakgrin/openresim/pulls) to add features or solve bugs under [issues](https://github.com/zakgrin/openresim/issues).
 Please keep in mind that you need stick with the project convention and rules.

 **Companies:**